galozie/dcndp-models/README.md

 # dcndp-models
-Implementation of models for the general distance-based critical node and edge detection problems
+Python implementation of models for the general distance-based critical node detection problems